 Boat insurance typically covers the hull of the boat, inboard or outboard engine(s), boating supplies and fishing equipment, dinghies, medical coverage for injury, liability coverage for property damage and bodily injuries you might be legally responsible for.
-Wreckage removal (aka a “sunken” or “stranded”) of a boat should be included along with pollution liability, as fuel(s) can escape a capsizzed or damaged boat quite easily.
+Wreckage removal (aka a “sunken” or “stranded”) of a boat should be included along with pollution liability, as fuel(s) can escape a capsized or damaged boat quite easily.

 3. Is It Covered If It’s Out Of The Water?

-Your boat is also covered if it is out of the water in dry storage, or as a result of being hauled out of the water in the emergent sitaution of an impending hurricane.
+Your boat is also covered if it is out of the water in dry storage, or as a result of being hauled out of the water in the emergent situation of an impending hurricane.
 When it is hitched to a car being transported, the liability of it is covered by your auto insurance, but the physical damage to the boat would need to come from the watercraft policy.